dmnkvd/Archive-Transcoding-Tools/README.md

 ## Transcoding 6 - Participatory Meaning-Making Workshop
 ### Description
-The final transcoding will happen as part of a workshop.
-The prompt responses are incorporated into a final narrative about the fuziness of classification.
+The final transcoding is a participatory workshop, expanded from the local "drawing room".
+The participants' responses are incorporated and displayed in a final narrative, discussing the relativity of classification.

-After the user has drawn all the steps, she proceeds to a webpage "gallery" of all drawings from all visitors.
-Showing a beautiful subjectivity of interpretation.

 The main points of the narrative concern:
   * Subjectivity of classification, categorisation
   * Reminder that we all hold extremely different interpretations of "Haecceity / Thisness"
-  * Reminder to beware of the reductionist, false objectivty of a given taxonomy
+  * Reminder to beware of the reductionist, designed objectivty of archival administration
-  * Reminder that it is important to have a precise, deterministic classification system

 ### Methods